MetaQA: Combining Expert Agents for Multi-Skill Question Answering: Appendix

-In this work, we propose a new system to combine expert agents for question answering (QA) called MetaQA.
+In this work, we propose an alternative to multi-dataset models for multi-skill QA.
+We propose to combine expert agents to create a collaborative system for question answering (QA) called MetaQA.
 It considers questions, answer predictions, and confidence scores from the agents to select the best answer to a question.
-Through quantitative experiments, we show that our model avoids the limitations of multi-dataset models and outperforms the baselines in both in-domain and out-of-domain scenarios thanks to the agent collaboration established by MetaQA.
-Additionally, since MetaQA learns how to match questions with answers instead of end-to-end QA, it is higly data-efficient to train.

-We leave as future work: i) combining partially correct answer predictions to generate a better answer, ii) adding new agents without retraining the whole MetaQA by fixing most of the weights and only training the weights of the Agent Selection Network, and iii) identifying \textit{a priori} agents that are likely to give an incorrect answer to skip them at run-time.
+Through quantitative experiments, we show that our model avoids the limitations of multi-dataset models and outperforms the baselines thanks to the agent collaboration established.
+Additionally, since MetaQA learns to match questions with answers instead of end-to-end QA, it is highly data-efficient to train.
+We leave as future work: i) combining partially correct answer predictions to generate a better one, ii) adding new agents without retraining MetaQA by fixing most of the weights and only training the weights of the new Agent Selection Network, and iii) identifying \textit{a priori} agents that are likely to give an incorrect answer to skip them at run-time.